w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 To save changes permanently add `nosmt=force` as kernel parameter.
 Edit `/etc/default/grub` and add `nosmt=force` to `GRUB_CMDLINE_LINUX_DEFAULT` variable and run `sudo update-grub`.
 After the reboot you should see half of the cores are offline.
 Run `lscpu --extended` to confirm.

 ### Disable automatic NUMA balancing
-If you have multiple physical CPUs (CPU0 and CPU1) in the system each with its own memory bank (MB0 and MB1) than it is usually slower for a CPU0 to access MB1 due to the slower interconnect.
-To prevent the OS from automatically moving the running Substrate process from one CPU to another thus causing an increased latency, it is recommended to disable automatic NUMA balancing.
+If you have multiple physical CPUs (CPU0 and CPU1) in the system each with its own memory bank (MB0 and MB1), then it is usually slower for a CPU0 to access MB1 due to the slower interconnection.
+To prevent the OS from automatically moving the running Substrate process from one CPU to another and thus causing an increased latency, it is recommended to disable automatic NUMA balancing.

-With automatic NUMA balancing disabled an OS will always run a process on the same NUMA node where it was initially scheduled.
+With automatic NUMA balancing disabled, an OS will always run a process on the same NUMA node where it was initially scheduled.

 To disable NUMA balancing in runtime:
 ```bash
 sysctl kernel.numa_balancing=0
 ```
-To save changes permanently update startup options and reconfigure GRUB.
+To save changes permanently, update startup options and reconfigure GRUB.
 Edit `/etc/default/grub` and add `numa_balancing=disable` to `GRUB_CMDLINE_LINUX_DEFAULT` variable and run `sudo update-grub`.
 After reboot you can confirm the change by running `sysctl -a | grep 'kernel.numa_balancing'` and checking if the parameter is set to 0

 ### Configure Spectre/Meltdown Mitigations
 Spectre and Meltdown are vulnerabilities discovered in modern CPUs a few years ago.
-There were multiple variations of the attack as mitigations had been coming to the Linux kernel.
+Mitigations were made to the Linux kernel to cope with the multiple variations of these attacks.
 Check out https://meltdownattack.com/ for more info.

 Initially those mitigations added ~20% penalty to the performance of the workloads.
 As CPU manufacturers started to roll-out mitigations implemented in hardware, the performance gap [narrowed down](https://www.phoronix.com/scan.php?page=article&item=3-years-specmelt&num=1).
-As the benchmark demonstrates the performance penalty got reduced to ~7% on Intel 10th Gen CPUs.
+As the benchmark demonstrates, the performance penalty got reduced to ~7% on Intel 10th Gen CPUs.
 This is true for the workloads running on both bare-metal and VMs.
 But the penalty remains high for the containerized workloads in some cases.

 As demonstrated in [Yusuke Endoh's article](http://mamememo.blogspot.com/2020/05/cpu-intensive-rubypython-code-runs.html), a performance penalty for containerized workloads can be as high as 100%.
 This is due to SECCOMP profile being overprotective about applying Spectre/Meltdown mitigations without providing real security.
 A longer explanation is a available in the [kernel patch discussion](https://lkml.org/lkml/2020/11/4/1135).